 I am a scholar, educator, and practitioner.
-My research primarily examines how racialization shapes expressions of embodiment and identity in movement-based performance across dance, theater, and musical theater, primarily in the United States.
-I study movement-based performance as art and culture in order to understand how communities interpret movement as meaning.
+My research broadly considers the relation of performance histories to practices of racial violence and white supremacy in the United States, with a focus on the intersection of racialization, embodiment, and movement-based performance.
 I received my PhD from the University of Pittsburgh’s Department of Theatre Arts and my MA from the University at Buffalo’s English Department.
 I am also a graduate of St. Olaf College.
 From 2014-2015 I was the Interdisciplinary Arts Coordinator at Vassar College, directing a grant – Creative Arts Across Disciplines – from the Andrew W. Mellon Foundation.
 Currently I am an Assistant Professor of Dance Studies in the Department of Theatre & Dance at the University at Buffalo where I direct the MFA in Dance and serve as Associate Director of Graduate Studies.
+I am also a 2021-2022 Dance Research Fellow at the New York Public Library for the Performing Arts.

 In fall 2019 I was a Humanities Institute Fellow at the University at Buffalo in support of the completion of Democracy Moving.
 I am the recipient of several awards including a 2020 Brooks McNamara Publishing Subvention Award from the American Society for Theatre Research and a 2019 Faculty Research Award from the American Theatre & Drama Society .
 In 2016 I received the ASTR Selma Jeanne Cohen Conference Presentation Award for research related to Democracy Moving and in 2012 I was awarded ASTR’s Gerald Kahan Scholar’s Prize for my essay “Queens ‘Campin” Onstage: Performing Queerness in Mae West’s ‘Gay Plays.'”
 I serve on the editorial boards of Theatre Annual: A Journal of Theatre and Performance of the Americas and The Journal of American Drama and Theatre and am the incoming Book Review Editor for Theatre History Studies.
 I am also a choreographer and dramaturg.